Mean-field behavior of the quantum Ising susceptibility and a new lace expansion for the classical Ising model: Introduction and the main results

 The Ising model is one of the most-studied models of ferromagnetism.
 It was invented by Wilhelm Lenz in 1920~\cite{l1920beitrage}, but is named after Ernst Ising who proved absence of a phase transition on a 1-dimensional lattice \cite{i1925beitrag}.
 It is formally defined by the infinite-volume limit of the finite-volume Gibbs distribution $\propto \Napier^{-\beta \mathcal{H}(\vv{\sigma})}$, where $\beta$ represents the inverse temperature and $\mathcal{H}(\vv{\sigma})$ represents the energy function, called Hamiltonian, for a spin configuration $\vv{\sigma} =\{\sigma_x\}_{x \in \Lambda}\in\{\pm1\}^\Lambda$ on a finite graph $(\Lambda, \mathbb{J}_\Lambda)$:

-Unless otherwise stated, we assume all spin-spin couplings $J_{x, y}$ are positive (i.e., ferromagnetic).
+Unless otherwise stated, we assume all spin-spin couplings $J_{x, y}$ are positive (i.e., the Ising model is ferromagnetic).

-It is well-known that the Ising model exhibits a sharp phase transition on locally-finite transitive graphs in dimensions $d\geq2$~\cite{abf1987phase,dt2016new}: there is a critical point $\betac\in(0,\infty)$ such that the susceptibility $\chi_\beta$, which is the sum of the infinite-volume limit $\Lambda\uparrow\Zd$ of the two-spin expectation, becomes finite as soon as $\beta<\betac$, while the spontaneous magnetization $m_\beta$, which is the infinite-volume limit of the single-spin expectation under the plus-boundary condition (i.e., all spins outside of $\Lambda$ are fixed at $+1$), becomes positive as soon as $\beta>\betac$.
-Moreover, it is generally believed that these order parameters exhibit power-law behavior in the vicinity of the critical point, e.g., $\chi_\beta\asymp(\beta_{\mathrm{c}} - \beta)^{-\gamma}$ as $\beta\uparrow\betac$.
-The critical exponents, such as $\gamma$, are believed to be universal in the sense that they depend only on the symmetry and the dimension $d$ of the underlying lattice, but not on the microscopic details of the concerned models.
-For models, such as the nearest-neighbor model on $\Zd$, that satisfy a stronger symmetry condition, called reflection positivity, it is known that $\gamma=1$ in dimensions above the upper critical dimension $\dc=4$; other critical exponents also take on their mean-field values in dimensions $d>\dc$.
-In two dimensions, on the other hand, Fisher's scaling or the exact results on the infinite-volume critical two-spin expectation by Wu, McCoy, Tracy and Barouch~\cite{wmtb1976spinspin} implies $\gamma=7/4$.
+It is now well-known that the Ising model exhibits a sharp phase transition on locally-finite transitive graphs in dimensions $d\geq2$: there is a critical point $\betac\in(0,\infty)$ such that the susceptibility $\chi_\beta$, which is the sum of the infinite-volume limit $\Lambda\uparrow\Zd$ of the two-spin expectation, becomes finite as soon as $\beta<\betac$~\cite{a1982geometric,ag1983renormalized}, while the spontaneous magnetization $m_\beta$, which is the infinite-volume limit of the single-spin expectation under the plus-boundary condition (i.e., all spins outside $\Lambda$ are fixed at $+1$), becomes positive as soon as $\beta>\betac$ \cite{abf1987phase,af1986critical,dt2016new,ads2015random}.
+Moreover, it is generally believed that those order parameters exhibit power-law singularity, called critical behavior, in the vicinity of the critical point, e.g., $\chi_\beta\asymp(\betac - \beta)^{-\gamma}$ as $\beta\uparrow\betac$.
+Identifying the values of those critical exponents, such as $\gamma$, is one of the most important problems in statistical physics and probability, as they are considered to be universal in the sense that they depend only on the symmetry and the dimension $d$ of the underlying lattice, but not on the microscopic details of the concerned models.
+At the same time, it is a difficult and challenging problem, since the critical behavior is a result of interaction among infinitely many components, such as spins.
+In mean-field theory, the two-point function is replaced by Green's function of the underlying random walk generated by the step-distribution $\propto J_{o,x}$, which yields an estimate $\gamma=1$.
+For models, such as the nearest-neighbor model, which satisfy a stronger symmetry condition, called \textit{reflection positivity}, it is known (see, e.g., \cite{a1982geometric,ag1983renormalized}) that $\gamma=1$ for all dimensions above the upper-critical dimension $\dc=4$; other critical exponents also take on their mean-field values in dimensions $d>\dc$.
+In two dimensions, on the other hand, Fisher's scaling or the exact result on the critical two-point function by Wu, McCoy, Tracy and Barouch~\cite{wmtb1976spinspin} implies $\gamma=7/4$.
 In three dimensions, only numerical results are available so far, although there are some interesting predictions from the so-called conformal bootstrap by El-Showk, Paulos, Poland, Rychkov, Simmons-Duffin and Vichi~\cite{epprsv2012solving}.